CPK Insurance

 Our Recommendation for Connecticut

 For Connecticut drivers, I would start with a quote that compares the same limits across liability, collision, comprehensive, uninsured motorist, and medical payments coverage so you can see the real price difference.
-Because the state has above-average premiums, 520 insurers, and a 9.4% uninsured driver rate, the cheapest-looking quote is not always the most useful one if it leaves you underprotected after an auto accident.
+Because the state has above-average premiums, 520 insurers, and a 9.4% uninsured driver rate, the lowest-priced quote is not always the most useful one if it leaves you underprotected after an auto accident.
 If you drive in Hartford, near the coast, or in areas with higher theft exposure, comprehensive coverage and rental reimbursement deserve extra attention.
 If your budget is tight, the most practical place to adjust is usually the deductible, but only if you can comfortably pay it.
 I also recommend reviewing how your annual mileage, vehicle use, and parking location affect the quote, since those factors matter in Connecticut’s market.
 A personalized quote is the only reliable way to balance cost and protection here.

 FAQ